Get insider access

 Best Budget Mirrorless Cameras

-We've bought over 105 cameras, and below, you'll find the budget mirrorless cameras we recommend.
+We've bought over 110 cameras, and below, you'll find the budget mirrorless cameras that we've tested in our lab.
 Our picks below are all interchangeable-lens models, but if you're looking for a fixed-lens camera, you can check out our best point-and-shoot cameras.
 If you're just starting out in photography, you can also look at our best mirrorless cameras for beginners.
-Conversely, if you need something more advanced, try the best mirrorless cameras we've tested.
+Conversely, if you need something more advanced, try the best mirrorless cameras we've tested more broadly.

 1. Best Budget Mirrorless Camera

-The Canon EOS R50 is one of the best mirrorless cameras you can buy brand new if you're on a budget, and it has a lot to offer for those buying their first dedicated camera.
+The Canon EOS R50 is one of the best mirrorless cameras you can buy brand new if you're on a budget.
+It has a lot to offer for those buying their first dedicated camera.
 With simple controls, a fully articulated screen, and a highly portable body, you can bring this camera wherever you go.
-Its APS-C sensor captures excellent image quality, and the camera has a highly effective autofocus system, so you rarely have to worry about missing focus, even with moving subjects.
+Its APS-C sensor captures excellent image quality, and the camera has one of the best autofocus systems in its class, so you rarely have to worry about missing focus, even with moving subjects.

-Beyond that, it has surprisingly advanced video features for a budget camera, including uncropped 4k recording at up to 30 fps and the option to capture 10-bit color internally in its HDR PQ mode for more advanced shooters who want more flexibility with their footage.
-The camera's biggest downside is that the RF mount still has a limited lens selection if you ever want to move beyond the kit lens.
-However, it's still a good investment for those who eventually want to upgrade to a full-frame camera since it shares the same lens mount as higher-end models in Canon's mirrorless lineup.
+Beyond that, it has surprisingly advanced video features for a budget camera, including uncropped 4k recording at up to 30 fps and the option to capture 10-bit color internally in its HDR PQ mode.
+While there's no Log recording option, which will disappoint more advanced shooters who want more flexibility with their footage, it's still a very capable video camera for the price.
+The biggest downside here is that there are relatively few APS-C lens options for Canon's RF mount.
+However, the R50 is still a good investment for those who eventually want to upgrade to a full-frame camera, since it shares the same lens mount as higher-end models in Canon's mirrorless lineup.

 See our review